Employment Opportunities

 Adjunct Faculty Opportunities

-Holy Apostles is accepting applications for adjunct faculty in all program areas for both online and on-campus teaching opportunities.
 Candidates for graduate adjunct faculty must hold a doctoral degree in the relevant subject area.
-Candidates for undergraduate adjunct faculty must hold at least a master’s degree with at least 18 credit hours in the relevant subject area (candidates with doctoral degrees preferred).
-Candidates must have previous college-level teaching experience.
-Previous online teaching experience is highly desired for those applying to teach in the online program.
-To apply, please submit the following to Prof. Steven Schultz, the Associate Dean of Online Learning, at sschultz@holyapostles.edu:
+Candidates for undergraduate adjunct faculty must hold at least a master’s degree with at least 18 credit hours in the relevant subject area (candidates with doctoral degrees strongly preferred).
+Degrees must be from institutions holding regional or ATS accreditation.

 1. A current CV that includes a full education and employment history.

-2. A cover letter outlining previous teaching experience, desired teaching areas and desired program (online, on-campus, or both).
+2. A cover letter outlining previous teaching experience, desired teaching areas, and desired program (online, on-campus, or both).

 Equal Employment Opportunity